 - when agent wants to download a new version of a file from the cloud - it simply downloads complete file and overwrites local one.

 Agents WILL hash newly added files as they are uploaded to the cloud.
 These hashes are used when merging.

 Agents in cloud can create the service .sync directory in a cloud storage with the following specifics:

-- Azure files will create .sync with Archive and ID file there to store file version and deleted files (for Synchronisation), or updated files on each job run (for Distribution and Consolidation jobs).
+- Azure files will create .sync with Archive and ID file there to store file version and deleted files (for Synchronization), or updated files on each job run (for Distribution and Consolidation jobs).

-- Google Cloud storage automatically creates .sync folder to store file version and deleted files (for Synchronisation), or updated files on each job run (for Distribution and Consolidation jobs)
+- Google Cloud storage automatically creates .sync folder to store file version and deleted files (for Synchronization), or updated files on each job run (for Distribution and Consolidation jobs)

 List of limitations for jobs working with data in the cloud